 Here you will find many people filing and trying to capture the perfect social media photo.

 Side note: In addition to this street, there are a ton of other stunning photo spots in Paris!

-- Go here early in the morning so you can capture some photos without a ton of people in the backgrounds
+- When spending a weekend in Paris, go here early in the morning so you can capture some photos without a ton of people in the backgrounds

 View Paris from Above at a Rooftop Bar

 The best way to admire Paris and all the beauty it holds is by seeing it from above.
 There are many ways to do so, from going to the top of the Eiffel Tower or the Arc de Triomphe, but these options are not as relaxing and intimate as viewing the view from a rooftop bar.
-Luckily there are quite a few rooftop bars in Paris is choose from that all offer an unbeatable atmosphere and enchanting views.
+Luckily there are quite a few rooftop bars in Paris is choose from that all offer an unbeatable atmosphere and enchanting views and will serve as a cherry on top of your weekend in Paris.
 Here are some of the top rooftop bars in Paris: